Kathryn-cat/starter-academic/content/authors/admin/_index.md

 I am fortunate to work with [Tesca Fitzgerald](https://www.tescafitzgerald.com) in the [HARP Lab](http://harp.ri.cmu.edu), supervised by [Henny Admoni](http://hennyadmoni.com).

-Recently, I also join and work with [Christopher Atkeson](http://www.cs.cmu.edu/~cga/) at CMU.

 ### Academics

 Coursework in progress: